ADS-Uncertainty/LVLMs-UQ-in-ADS/README.md

 </p>

 - From Table, it can be observed that under 10 sampling runs, the average prediction accuracy of LVLMs remains almost identical to that under 5 sampling runs.
 - The prediction uncertainty shows a slight increase when increasing the number of sampling runs from 5 to 10.
 Considering that the uncertainty values lie within the range [0, 1.922), the average increase of 7.2% is reasonable, as a larger number of samples is more likely to introduce additional response diversity, especially under image corruptions.
-Moreover, the ranking of LVLMs in terms of both prediction performance and uncertainty remains highly consistent with that reported in our main paper.
+Moreover, **the ranking of LVLMs in terms of both prediction performance and uncertainty remains highly consistent with that reported in our main paper**.
 For instance, InternVL-3-8B still achieves the best performance with the lowest uncertainty, while Deepseek-VL2-3B remains the worst-performing model.
 These results support the reliability of our experimental findings.
 - [1] R. Zhang, H. Zhang, and Z. Zheng, “Vl-uncertainty: Detecting hallucination in large vision-language model via uncertainty estimation,” 2024, arXiv:2411.11919.